PlaceBasedCarbonCalculator/PlaceBasedCarbonCalculator.github.io/manual/index.md

 # Manual

 Welcome to Carbon & Place a family of tools to help you understand how and why carbon footprints change from place to place and how we can reduce them.
-Funded by the [Energy Demand Research Centre](https://www.edrc.ac.uk/) and developed by the [University of Leeds](https://www.leeds.ac.uk/).
+Carbon & Place is funded by the [Energy Demand Research Centre](https://www.edrc.ac.uk/) and developed by the [University of Leeds](https://www.leeds.ac.uk/).

 ## Accessing Carbon & Place